rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

 We could manually close `rx` by calling `rx.close` somewhere, but that doesn’t make much sense.
-Stopping after handling some arbitrary number of messages would make the program shut down, but we could miss messages.
+Stopping after handling some arbitrary number of messages would make the program shut down, but we could miss сообщения.
 We need some other way to make sure that `tx` gets dropped *before* the end of the function.

 Right now, the async block where we send the messages only borrows `tx` because